On Robustness and Chain-of-Thought Consistency of RL-Finetuned VLMs: Conclusion and Future Work

-These behaviors suggest that we may need to reconsider the role of chain-of-thought in RL-trained multimodal models.
-Under RL, the CoT becomes an extra degree of freedom in the output distribution: the model can freely reshape its textual reasoning to optimize the reward, while the real decision-making and feature transformations may be happening largely in latent representations.
-In this view, robustness and faithfulness will not emerge from CoT supervision or faithfulness-aware rewards, but instead require mechanisms that more tightly couple internal computation with external rationales and explicitly train models to correct misleading textual signals.
+In this work, we evaluate the robustness of RL-finetuned VLMs using controlled perturbations on simple but fundamental visual tasks.
+These stress tests reveal brittleness that standard benchmarks often mask: minor textual manipulations can substantially degrade performance, suggesting that current open-source RL-finetuned VLMs remain overly sensitive to language priors and often fail to reliably arbitrate conflicts between textual and visual evidence.
+Comparisons with stronger closed-source models show that these failure modes are not inherent to the tasks themselves, but reflect an underdeveloped capability in open models: detecting, representing, and resolving modality conflict.

-These findings point to several promising directions.
-First, richer reward signals that go beyond correctness, or seeding models with stronger inherent capabilities to discern misleading versus valid cues, may provide more reliable paths toward faithful and robust reasoning.
-Second, uncertainty quantification deserves closer attention: rather than being forced to output an answer, models should be able to signal ambiguity when inputs are underspecified or adversarial.
-Finally, our perturbation setting can be extended to multi-turn and interactive evaluations, where models are given opportunities to ask clarifying questions or resolve uncertainty in the presence of blurred images, ambiguous prompts, or conflicting signals.
-Such protocols would better reflect real-world conditions and provide more faithful measures of model reliability.
+Our results further show that robustness and faithfulness do not follow from simple augmentation or auxiliary rewards alone.
+In some cases, combining misleading-text augmentation with naive faithfulness-aware rewards induces shortcut strategies, where models learn to trust superficially helpful captions or reasoning prefixes rather than genuinely reconciling conflicting evidence.
+This suggests that future objectives must explicitly train models to identify when modalities disagree, decide which source to trust, and revise or qualify their predictions accordingly.

-Ultimately, building trustworthy multimodal reasoning systems will require evaluation protocols that explicitly probe the interplay between modalities and reward design, alongside training objectives that emphasize both accuracy and reasoning consistency.
-Addressing vulnerabilities at the level of simple visual reasoning is a crucial step toward scaling reliable multimodal models for complex, real-world decision-making tasks.
+These findings also call for a more careful view of chain-of-thought in RL-trained multimodal models.
+Under RL, CoT can become an additional output degree of freedom that models reshape to optimize reward, while the actual decision process may remain only weakly coupled to the rationale.
+Faithfulness is therefore unlikely to emerge from CoT supervision or rationale-based rewards alone; instead, training should more tightly connect internal computation, external rationales, and visually grounded conflict resolution.